 Control data to ingest using the Collector 🔗

-To address these situations, the Collector comes with options to process the data you’re receiving to modify or delete unwanted elements before they’re ingested by Observability Cloud.
+To address these situations, the Collector comes with options to process the data you’re receiving to modify or delete unwanted elements before they’re ingested by Splunk Observability Cloud.
 For example, you can use the attributes processor to edit or remove any unwanted data.

-Use case: Remove dimensions using the attributes processor 🔗
+Scenarios: Remove dimensions using the attributes processor 🔗

 Moira, a performance engineer, notices high cardinality in ingested metrics, which heavily impacts data charges.
 Moira is considering dropping certain dimensions to cut costs.